Dick Solomon: Work

-When Mary was growing up, Dick worked as a color spectrum particle separator at the Assemblage Dome.

 Dick works at Pendelton State University as a professor of physics, and shares an office with Anthropology professor Mary Albright (played by Jane Curtin).
 In the first episode the office is green with various pictures and certificates adorning the wall; after this, however, the office is antique white with tribal masks featured, presumably from Albright's anthropological studies (later it is found that she simply "bought them at airports").
 Dick often uses his class, oddly enough the same throughout all six seasons, to gain a better understanding of humanity by assigning arbitrary essays on which their grade depends.
 (John's real life son, Ian Lithgow plays the shy, and often ridiculed, Leon, one of Dick's students.)
 Dick never has the idea that they're actually learning something, but when he finally gets through to them "his father" came in, dismissing the class because he needed to talk to Dick.